cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/redeployment-hook.md

 https://hooks.cloud66.com/stacks/redeploy/xxxx/yyyy?services=my-web-service,api
 ```
 #### Note
-<div class="notice"><p>The xxxx/yyyy in the examples is for illustrative purposes only and should be replaced with your redeployment URL on your application information page.</p></div>
+<div class="notice"><p>The xxxx/yyyy in the examples is for illustrative purposes only and should be replaced with your redeployment URL on your Application Information page.</p></div>

 ### How service modifiers work